gheenie/prog-big-data-analytics-project-2/report.md

 ```

 The SQL script is based on PostgreSQL.
 It should work nicely in MySQL as well.
 The 'echo' statements are just for formatting in the generated text files.
+I use joins whenever I want a certain column displayed for all rows, but when that is not required I use CTEs to avoid using joins.
+I use outer joins whenever I want to show rows even with no associated joins or a 0 count.
 More inserted rows would better test the script, but due to time constraints only the data given in the spec was inserted in Task 3.
 Having your own INSERTs will show nicer results.

 # Task 5